Understanding Different Asset Types

 Which Financial Asset Types Should Investors Consider?

-As you prepare for retirement, you’ll likely have to consider the types of financial assets you’d like to invest in.
+As you prepare for retirement, you’ll probably have to consider the types of financial assets you’d like to invest in.
 Are you interested in stocks?
-Bonds, gold, or real estate?
-Before selecting any specific asset type for your retirement portfolio, it’s important to first consider some important questions
+Bonds, gold or real estate?
+Before you select any specific asset type for your retirement portfolio, it’s important to first consider some important questions:

 For Example: